infotraining/cpp-tdd-katas/slides/PITCHME.md

 +++

 Now test is passed.
-Let's refactore some code:
+Let's refactor some code:

 +++